MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Personal Exemption is $4,300 for SINGLE, MAR, HOH, NRA

-Withholding rates for taxpayers filing as *NRA*
+Withholding rates for taxpayers filing as *NRA*:

 > [!NOTE]
 > For non-resident aliens, if the employee filled out a W-4 after 01/01/2020, the filing status *Non Resident Alien HR (NRAHR)* must always be used.